neuro-ml/reskit/docs/source/overview.rst

   * makes possible simply reproducible experiments
   * graph's matrix norms and metrics

-Getting started: Short Introduction to Reskit
+Getting started: A Short Introduction to Reskit
 ---------------------------------------------

 Let's say we have two datasets, and we want to compare some pipelines on